 - Now, slowly massage your baby’s belly, around the belly button moving clockwise to make circles.

-Above patterns of massage help your baby to poop well and to ease her pain and discomfort due to gas, constipation or colic.
+The above patterns of massage help your baby to poop well and to ease her pain and discomfort due to gas, constipation, or colic.

 When your baby has hiccups due to accumulated gas or in taking off excessive air during feeding, massage can be helpful to mitigate hiccups.